-Clinical Evaluation Procedures:
+Clinical Evaluation Procedures

-For each clinical rotation, faculty members will provide ongoing feedback using the
+For each clinical rotation, faculty members will provide ongoing feedback using the Clinical Attendance and Performance Form (Appendix A)

-- Clinical Attendance and Performance Form (Appendix B). - This contract has a built in point evaluation system to evaluate clinical tardiness, absence and other areas such as, student professional demeanor and unsafe clinical behavior. - o If the student accumulates 9 or more points in this contract they will receive an unsatisfactory in the nursing course associated with the clinical. - Clinical Evaluation Tool - A student will receive an evaluation of "S" or "U" for clinical performance.
+A student will receive an evaluation of "S" or "U" for clinical performance.

 Each course determines clinical objectives and criteria for acceptable clinical performance.

 An "S" represents satisfactory completion of clinical requirements.

 The "U" represents unsatisfactory achievement of clinical requirements.
 An "NI" represents a needs improvement.
 An "NI" will only be given during a course to guide the student towards improvement.
-An "NI" will not be given at the end of the course. - o The student must receive a grade of "S" in clinical performance to pass the course. - The student who receives a grade of "U" in clinical performance will receive a grade of "F" for the course and must repeat the course in its entirety before progressing to another clinical course.
+An "NI" will not be given at the end of the course.

+The student must receive a grade of "S" in clinical performance to pass the course.

+The student who receives a grade of "U" in clinical performance will receive a grade of "F" for the course and must repeat the course in its entirety before progressing to another clinical course.